LING 450. Articulatory Phonetics. 2 Credits.

 LING 452.
 Syntax and Morphology I. 3 Credits.

 Fundamentals of analyzing the grammatical and morphological structures of languages; analytical skills developed through graded problems based on a wide variety of languages.
 SS.

 LING 455.
 Phonetics of Signed Languages.
 2 Credits.

 Introduction to the theory and practice of sign language phonetics.
 Intensive drill in recognition and production of a wide range of manual and non-manual phonetic elements that are used in natural signed languages, along with terminology for describing those elements precisely.
 Practice in reading and writing one or more notational systems that are useful in recording phonetic details when conducting research on signed languages.
 SS.

-Introduction to language as a social phenomenon dependent on age, gender, social class, status, setting, and topic, with special attention to multilingual societies.
+Introduction to language variation as influenced by social interaction, with special attention to participatory language development in multilingual societies.
 SS.